yejiahaoderek/cs124/docs/design.md

 ## New Error Prevention Mechanisms
 - Once entered  `"Edit/Rename" mode` for tasks that requires further action: `Add new Task` input box disappears
 - Once entered `"Select" mode` for lists that requires further action: `Add new Task` input box disappears
+- `Select` and `Delete` buttons do not appear until a list is created
 - Pop up alert appears when deleting lists